 If open graded stone is used under the pavement, the pavement subgrade should be graded to provide positive drainage of the granular base section.
+Please note, open graded stone is recommended beneath concrete pavements.
 Provision should be made to provide drainage into the storm water system.
 The use of a granular blanket drain near storm water inlets that provides weep holes from the drain to the inlets is recommended.

-7.5.3 Asphalt Pavement Construction
+7.6.3 Asphalt Pavement Construction